Clinical Epidemiology Yellow Book

 In some cases – infrequently – REB approval may be legally required.
 This is the case if a study’s objectives fall outside section 45 parameters or use ICES data holdings governed by different laws or by data sharing agreements that specifically require REB approval.

 All studies carried out within ICES are subject to a privacy impact assessment and approval from ICES’ Privacy & Legal Office prior to launch.
 The privacy impact assessment is the mechanism that ICES uses to confirm the legal authority for use of the data.
+Only studies conducted wholly under section 45 are exempt from REB review.
 If a study requires REB approval, ICES will identify and communicate this requirement.
-The student is then responsible for obtaining approval of the UofT REB in accordance with its guidelines: REB Guidelines
+The student is then responsible for obtaining approval of the UofT REB in accordance with its guidelines: REB Guidelines.
+If REB review is not required, please submit documentation from ICES that indicates to support this – email confirmation of from the Privacy office confirming that the PIA is approved will suffice.

 For questions, please contact the UofT REB at email@example.com or 416 946 3273